 My group's research focuses on human memory and how it changes in normal ageing, using brain imaging – functional magnetic resonance imaging (fMRI) and electrophysiological event-related potentials (ERPs) – as well as behavioural methods.
-As we age it becomes increasingly difficult to learn new information and to remember accurately, although many mental abilities are preserved.
-With the population getting older and more people staying in work longer, there is a pressing need to understand these memory changes and what is taking place in the brain.
+We are particularly interested how the mental and brain substrates that enable us to remember events (episodic memory) change during the adult lifespan.

 PhD, MSc, MB BChir

-At Honours level, I currently teach Learning and Memory for Year 3, and supervise Year 4 dissertations.
+At Honours level, I currently supervise Year 3 mini dissertations and Year 4 dissertations.

 I organise and teach on our three MSc Brain Imaging courses.
 Specialist Techniques in Psychological Research is a team-taught core course based on lectures and workshops.
 It provides a grounding in a selection of specialist research techniques including brain imaging (fMRI/ ERPs).
 In Brain Imaging in Cognitive Neuroscience students are invited to become expert and critical readers of cognitive and clinical brain imaging papers.
 This course is also team-taught, focusing on a range of applications of different imaging methodologies and related techniques in cognitive and clinical neuroscience, with an emphasis on the strengths and limitations of different approaches.
 Imaging Mind and Brain is a highly interactive, participatory course which aims to give students a deep understanding of what Brain Imaging can - and cannot - tell us about the mind.
 Its goal is to engage students critically in discussion around several cutting-edge conceptual and methodological issues, with use of eclectic examples.